- Basic Info

 Our regional programs include:

 - Developments of Regional Impact (DRI).
-DRI's are large-scale developments that are likely to have regional effects beyond the local government jurisdiction in which they are located. http://www.dca.ga.gov/DRI/
+DRI's are large-scale developments that are likely to have regional effects beyond the local government jurisdiction in which they are located.
+To submit a DRI or view submissions visit our web page http://www.dca.ga.gov/DRI/.

 - Regionally Important Resources (RIR).
 Regional Commissions prepare a Regional Resource Plan that systematically identifies regionally important resources in each region and recommends best practices for use in managing these important resources.

-- Regional Success Stories.
-DCA highlights outstanding initiatives and success stories undertaken by Georgia’s twelve Regional Commissions in order to share knowledge and tools that have been successfully implemented to address a diverse range of community and regional issues.
+- Success Stories.
+Planning Success Stories celebrate communities across the state that are successfully implementing their comprehensive plans.
+DCA also highlights outstanding initiatives and success stories undertaken by Georgia’s twelve Regional Commissions in order to share knowledge and tools that have been successfully implemented to address a diverse range of community and regional issues.

 - Integrating Hazard Mitigation and Land Use Planning.
 Communities and regional commissions should prepare for future hazards and to be morle disaster resilient by limiting the interruption of the hazards on the local community.
 Comprehensive planning can be a tool to help achieve this.
 Visit our website for more information, tools and resources.